thijsbrekhof1/LFD_final/README.md

 # LFD_final
-This is the github repo that we used while working on our final LFD project, regarding offensive language detection
+This is the Github repo that we used while working on our final LFD project, regarding offensive language detection

 # How to run our code